divers0/eznotes/README.md

 # Install
-**DISCLAIMER: This program has been designed to work on linux. no support is provided to any user on any other OS**
+**DISCLAIMER: This program has been designed to work on linux. no support is provided to any user on any other OS.**
 ## Requirements
  - python
  - [fzf](https://github.com/junegunn/fzf)